Autism Studies Certificate

 Program Director: Dr. Connie Anderson

-The 16-unit program — including five 3-unit courses and one 1-unit course —generally takes 1-2 years to complete.
-Many courses are offered in the evening "live" online (using a virtual classroom system called WebEx) to accommodate working professionals.
+The 16-unit "live" online program —including five 3-unit courses and one 1-unit course—generally takes 1-2 years to complete.
+Many courses are offered in the evening to accommodate working professionals.

 In some cases, it is possible to combine this PBC with a Master's or doctoral degree program to enhance your professional credentials.
 This option may be of particular interest to students in advanced degree programs such as Occupational Therapy, Child Life, Health Science and Early Childhood Education.

 - A bachelor’s degree from a regionally accredited college or university.**

 An undergraduate GPA minimum of 3.00 (2.75 for conditional admission) in either the cumulative units of the degree or the last 60 units of the degree.
 An admission exception policy is in place for eligible candidates with undergraduate degrees obtained at least 5 years ago.

 - Completion of the following courses with a grade of “C” or better: